MaryamElkadi/adline/docs/prd.md

 - Seasonal prints
 - resturants and coffes
   - Stickers - Labels
-  - Boxes and Bags\n  - Cups
+  - Boxes and Bags
+  - Cups
   - Other Printed Materials
-  - Pizza Box
-- Shopping cart functionality
+  - Pizza Box\n- Shopping cart functionality
+- fachions
-- fachions\n  - Schools and universities
+  - Schools and universities
+  - Corporate and employee attire
+  - Sports and event wear
+  - Professional and service clothing
+  - Printed fabric accessories
-  - Corporate and employee attire\n  - Sports and event wear\n  - Professional and service clothing\n  - Printed fabric accessories\n- Order placement and tracking
+- Order placement and tracking
 - celebrations and occaisons
   - Hero section with scrolling carousel showcasing featured celebration products and services
   - All event supplies